Guidance on rejecting petitions

 - language which is offensive, intemperate, or provocative.
 This not only includes obvious swear words and insults, but any language to which people reading it could reasonably take offence

-- any information that discriminates unfairly against someone by virtue of their race, faith, disability, sexual orientation, age or gender.
+- any information that discriminates unfairly against someone by virtue of their race, faith, disability, sexual orientation, age or sex.

 Please note that other procedures apply if a petition relates to a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or on a matter where there is already an existing right of appeal (for example a school admission appeal).